 On the Job Since: 2002

 Superpower: Puts the team in teamwork

 Bucket List Destination: Hike the Pacific Crest Trail

 For Fun: Hiking, fishing, watching a good movie

 How did you start your career at Lynden?

 I saw the job opening on Craigslist and applied for it.
-For the past 18 years I have been with Lynden international – Lynden Projects UPS.
+For the past 18 years I have been with Lynden Logistics – Lynden Projects UPS.
 I worked my way up from Customer Service Representative to the Office Supervisor/Manager.
 When I started, Lynden Frontier Projects was in Canada and was run by Maggie Aurilia, a great person.
 UPS wanted the operation back in Alaska.
 Maggie and my old boss hired me in 2003 to work at the facility at the airport in Anchorage.
 It took us two years to become a well-oiled machine.
 It was a learning experience, that's for sure.

 What is a typical day like for you?